WHO Covid investigators denied entry to China | The Asian Age Online, Bangladesh

 A World Health Organization (WHO) team due to investigate the origins of Covid-19 in the city of Wuhan has been denied entry to China.

+However, China has challenged this, saying details of the visit, including dates, were still being arranged.

-The long-awaited probe was agreed upon by Beijing in December after many months of negotiations with the WHO.
+The long-awaited probe was agreed upon by Beijing after many months of negotiations with the WHO.

-The virus was first detected in Wuhan in late 2019, with the initial outbreak linked to a market.
+The virus was first detected in Wuhan in late 2019, with the initial outbreak linked to a market, reports BBC.

 WHO chief Tedros Adhanom Ghebreyesus said he was "very disappointed" that China had not yet finalised the permissions for the team's arrivals "given that two members had already begun their journeys and others were not able to travel at the last minute".